List of Carnegie libraries in Illinois

 The following list of Carnegie libraries in Illinois provides detailed information on United States Carnegie libraries in Illinois, where 106 public libraries were built from 105 grants (totaling $1,661,200) awarded by the Carnegie Corporation of New York from 1903 to 1914.
-In addition, academic libraries were built at five institutions (totaling $90,000).
+In addition, a second list of academic libraries that were built at five institutions (totaling $90,000) is listed below.